 All good things must end eventually, right?
 With Harmonic Disruptor, all good things must end in the most grand way possible as is the case with “Undo Everything”.
 Shuck, Derakh, Fulcic, and Gonzales concoct a fitting end to HD with this bleak, foreboding ditty which builds to an inevitable conclusion but finds a way to completely blow your perceptions once again of what Julien-K is supposed to be along the path ending as a throbbing, symphonic Goth masterpiece.

-Harmonic Disruptor is dropping soon from TLG/INgrooves with the title track and “Shut Down Your Soul” already available to stream via your favorite streaming services which you can conveniently check out by clicking here or here.
-For the most up-to-date info on the new record and the band in general, including where you can see them live when they hit the road with The Birthday Massacre, follow the band all over social media by clicking here, here, or here.
+Harmonic Disruptor is out now on TLG/INgrooves and can be streamed now by clicking here.
+For the most up-to-date info on Julien-K, including where you can see them live when they hit the road with The Birthday Massacre later this year, follow the band all over social media by clicking here, here, or here.